-4.60 Public Affairs Participation (See also Chapter 3 Codes of Conduct - Conflict of Interest)
+4.60 Public Affairs Participation (See also Chapter 3 - Conflicts of Interest)

 The policy of the Board of Regents is that faculty and staff have the same citizens' rights as other people.
 However, employees seeking elective office or serving in an elective office must not allow campaign and service activities to interfere with university responsibilities.
 Employees elected to the state legislature will be placed on leave without pay during the term of such office.
 Any possible conflict of interest shall be reported by the employee or by any other concerned employee to the administration through the appropriate channels.
 Unresolved issues shall be referred to the appropriate Faculty Grievance Review Board.
 It shall be the responsibility of the employee to report appointment or election to public bodies and/or conflict of interest situations.
 Such reports shall be sent to the Office of the President.
 The written notification shall include the type of employment or type of office, the commencing and terminating dates or period of service, and, when applicable, the nature of the conflict of interest situation.
-The chancellor has discretion to approve requests to serve on international, national, state, and local committees and commissions.
+The Chancellor has discretion to approve requests to serve on international, national, state, and local committees and commissions.

-4.65 Security Clearance (Department of Defense) [Amendment adopted by Administrative Council 04.13.10; ratified by Board of Regents 05.07.10][Amendment approved by Board of Regents 04.08.11][Amendment approved by Board of Regents 10.10.11][Amendment approved by Board of Regents 06.21.12][Amendment approved by Board of Regents 10.21.13]
+4.65 Security Clearance (Department of Defense) [Amendment approved by the Administrative Council 04.13.10; adoption of amendment ratified by the Board of Regents 05.07.10] [Amendment approved by the Board of Regents 04.08.11] [Amendment approved by the Board of Regents 10.10.11] [Amendment approved by the Board of Regents 06.21.12] [Amendment approved by the Board of Regents 10.21.13]